Exclusive · Google Ads Sourced

 23 federally recognized tribes in NM (Navajo Nation, 19 Pueblos, Jicarilla Apache, Mescalero Apache, Fort Sill Apache).
 Civil-jurisdiction analysis under Montana v.
 United States (1981) on tribal-land or tribal-member files.
 Federal Tort Claims Act files venue through D.N.M.; I-10 corridor includes federal-defendant border-patrol exposure.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage.
+Med-mal leads can be added on request, but they are not a focus area.
 The 2021 SB 21 tiered med-mal cap structure (hospitals $4M-$6M scaling through 2026; lower tiers for outpatient and physician defendants) applies; past and future medical and related expenses are excluded from the cap.

 The Law